tander29/es6-katas/README.md

 # ES6 katas
-in this exercise, you will be converting a series of expressions and functions written in es5 to use es6 instead.
+In this exercise, you will be converting a series of expressions and functions written in es5 to use es6 instead.

 # Getting Started
-getting started is a matter of doing the following:
+Getting started is a matter of doing the following:
 1. install dependencies
 2. run tests
 3. complete katas

 ## Installing Dependencies
-to install dependencies, fork this repository, clone it, then run this command from the rooot of the repository:
+To install dependencies, fork this repository, clone it, then run this command from the rooot of the repository:
 ```bash
 npm install
 ```

 ## Running Tests
-the output of tests will be your hint at how close you are to completing various katas. you'll want to run the following command in a new terminal (such as the one found at the bottom of vs code):
+The output of tests will be your hint at how close you are to completing various katas. you'll want to run the following command in a new terminal (such as the one found at the bottom of vs code):
 ```bash
 npm test
 ```

-you should then see some output like the following:
+You should then see some output like the following:
 ![test output screenshot](https://raw.githubusercontent.com/kenzieacademy/es6-katas/master/test_output.png)

 here, you can see that we have several test failing, as well as a hint at what we were expecting.